 I’m a cynical idealist.
 I believe that Canada is one of the best countries in the world; but it could be even better.
-As a Business Analyst working in Information Technology and performance measurement, I have the opportunity to be a part of a growing movement of professionals using Results-based Management (RBM) and User-Centred Design (UCD) principles to help develop a results-based culture in the Federal Public Service.
+As a Business Analyst working in Information & Communications Technology and performance measurement, I have the opportunity to be a part of a growing movement of professionals using User-Centred Design (UCD) principles to help develop a results-based culture in the Federal Public Service.

 This is Me